AleDel/Spout-UE4/README.md

   * "Game Viewport" that send the image of the viewport (no work in standalone game)
   * or use a "TextureRenderTarget2D" in this case you should create along with a "SceneCaptureComponent2D"

-use "spout close" blueprint to close spouts in runtime
+use "spout close" blueprint to close spouts

 # Install Example